 Earth Qualities: nurturer, compassionate, great listener, home body, caring.

-Earth Downfalls: takes care of everyone and puts herself last, very sensitive to criticism, often a door matt, worry, over thinks.
+Earth Downfalls: takes care of everyone and puts herself last, very sensitive to criticism, often a door mat, worry, over thinks.

 Metal Body Type: broad squared shoulders, defined face features.